zyang0009/zyang0009.github.io/README.md

   2. Personal blog, (a lot of examples).
   3. Personal portfolio, like this one.

 Usually there are two ways to maintain a static website.

    1. Modify the html, js and css files directly.
    2. Use a static site generator like [Jekyll](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).

-If the website is simple enough like this one, you `can` modify the html file directly, as I am doing, but it is almost always encouraged to learn a static website generator.
+If the website is simple enough like this one, you `can` modify the html file directly, as I am doing with `jinja`, but it is almost always encouraged to learn a static website generator.
 For more information, please refer to the [official tutorial](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll) using Jekyll with GitHub page.

 ### Change a repository to GitHub page